Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 - Just like normal programming languages lists.
 - can be used to implement stacks & queues.
 - redis implements them as doubly linked lists.
+- Doesn't store complex data structures (no support for nesting).

 ### Lists Use cases